Bereket-U/lets-review/README.md

 ### Registration / Login

-Users have to be registerd and loged in to get access and upload products.
+Users have to be registerd and login to get access and upload products.

 ### Add Product